kobolabs/epub-spec/README.md

 - The Windows platform supports `auto` and `none`, but not `both`, `portrait` or `landscape`.
   - i.e. The screen always displays one page in portrait and two pages in landscape.

-Rendition-spread properties are only read at the book level for all reading platforms.
+`rendition:spread` properties are only read at the book level for all reading platforms, set in the `metadata` section.
 Future versions of Kobo’s reading platforms may read the `rendition:orientation` and `rendition:layout` properties at the spine level.

 **Pinch and zoom gestures** are available on the Android, iOS, and Windows reading platforms.
 The zoom option is available in the reading menu of eInk devices.
 The Kobo Desktop App supports three zoom options: Zoom Slider, Double-click to zoom and Scroll to zoom.
 The zoom slider is incorporated into the navigation bar so that users can adjust it to zoom in and out.
 Alternatively, users can to zoom in by double-clicking anywhere on the page or adjust the zoom by scrolling up and down with a mouse while holding down the Ctrl (PC) or Command (Mac) key.